Winnerty/database_visualization/README.md

 6. Count of passed subjects
 On “Populations” page I count subject as passed if the average grade for the subject is ≥10.

 7. Additional
-1. 8th line in main.py is commented, this line was necessary for my computer, you can uncomment it or not.
+-8th line in main.py is commented, this line was necessary for my computer, you can uncomment it or not.
 I have left it just in case.
-2. There are some courses, for which students have grades while there are no sessions of this course for these students in Attendance table.
+-There are some courses, for which students have grades while there are no sessions of this course for these students in Attendance table.
 For example, CS Fall 2020 have only 3 courses with sessions but 4 final grades.